-You have to have a general anaesthetic for this test and so may have to stay in hospital for at least one night.
-The doctor makes a small cut at the base of the neck, and puts a small, flexible tube through the cut and into the mediastinum.
-The doctor can look through this tube to examine the area and can take tissue samples.
+You need to have a general anaesthetic for this test.
+So you may have to stay in hospital for at least 1 night.
+The doctor makes a small cut at the base of the neck.
+They then put a small, flexible tube through the cut and into the mediastinum.
+The doctor can look through this tube to examine the area and can take tissue samples (biopsies).
 The samples are examined under a microscope, to see if there are any cancer cells there.

 When you wake up, you will have a small dressing over the cut where the tube was put in.
 Don't be afraid to say if you are feeling sore.
 Your nurses will give you painkillers.
 Once you have got over the anaesthetic, you will be able to go home.
 This will probably be the day after the test.

 You might have an ultrasound scan of your liver to see whether there is any sign of cancer there.
 An ultrasound uses sound waves to build up a picture of the inside of the body.
 It is painless and doesn't take long (probably less than half an hour).
-There is information about having an ultrasound scan in the cancer tests section.
+On this website you can read about having an ultrasound scan.

-A bone scan looks for signs of bone damage.
-The damage could be caused by wear and tear, arthritis, or cancer that has spread to the bones.
+This type of scan looks for signs of bone damage.
+The damage could be caused by wear and tear or arthritis.
+Or it could be caused by cancer that has spread to the bones.
 Doctors use this test to check for any signs that the lung cancer has spread to the bone.
-There is information about having a bone scan in the cancer tests section.
+We have information about having a bone scan.

 With some types of lung cancer there is a chance that the cancer may spread to the brain.
 Your doctor may ask you to have a brain scan with either a CT scan or an MRI scan.
 The scans are painless and harmless.
-But MRI scans are very noisy and both scans involve you laying inside the scanner for some time.
+But MRI scans are very noisy.
+Both scans involve you laying inside the scanner for some time.

-If you are claustrophobic, do tell your doctor as you may want to have a sedative and this needs to be organised in advance.
-You will have an injection of dye before the scan to help show up any abnormal areas.
-There is information about these tests in the cancer tests section.
+If you are claustrophobic, do tell your doctor or nurse.
+You may want to have a sedative and they can organise that in advance.
+You will have an injection of dye before the scan.
+They dye helps to show up any abnormal areas.
+We have detailed information about having a CT scan and having an MRI scan.

 You can phone the Cancer research UK nurses on freephone 0808 800 4040, from 9am to 5pm Monday to Friday.
 Our lung cancer organisations page gives details of people who can help and support you.
 They can put you in touch with a cancer support group.